What is a customer health score?

 Some Customer Success management solutions, including Natero, allow health scores to be fine-tuned for the needs of each business.

-For example, certain CSM teams prefer to focus on the activity level of their customers or emphasize certain feature usage above all else.
-Other organizations may place less value on user activity and rely more heavily on NPS scores or other non-usage data.
+For example, certain CSM teams might prefer to focus on the activity level of their customers or emphasize certain feature usage above all else.
+Other organizations may place less value on user activity and instead lean on NPS scores or other non-usage data.

 As you think about potential metrics, resist the urge to include everything right away.
 Too many metrics can create a lot of noise that will make it harder for you to validate your initial results.